 If you want to cook and freeze patties for later, you can.
 Just follow the same process as above, but put them in a freezer-safe bag to prevent freezer burn before placing them in the freezer.
 I like to wrap them in plastic wrap before adding to the freezer bag to make sure they won't get freezer burn.

-What foods pair well with venison sausage?
+What foods pair well with this venison breakfast sausage recipe?

 All the breakfast foods are fair game!
 You can pair them with waffles, English muffins, a slice of cheese, or scrambled eggs, or mix and match them all.